MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 In addition to, or instead of, a discount percentage, you can link a service charge amount to a specific invoice amount.

 > [!TIP]
-> Before you enter this information, it is a good idea to prepare an outline of the discount structure that you want to use.
-This makes it easier to see which customers can be linked to the same invoice discount page.
+> Before you enter this information, it's a good idea to prepare an outline of the discount structure that you want to use.
+The structure makes it easier to determine which customers can be linked to the same invoice discount page.
 The fewer pages you have to set up, the faster you can enter the basic information.

 For training in discounts in sales, see [Set up discounts for your customers](/training/modules/customer-discounts-dynamics-365-business-central/index).